sajox/snurr/docs/documentation.md

 ## Tasks

 All tasks is used in the same way regardless of which icon is used in the BPMN diagram.
 If a task name is given then every task with same name will use the same closure.
-Register a task by **name** (if it exist) or by **id** if no name was given.
+Register a task by **name** or by **id**.
+A name is preferable, since an id can be regenerated in the BPMN tool (if elements are deleted and re-added).

 Two or more outgoing sequence flows from a task create a fork of the flow.
 It is recommended to use a parallel gateway after the task instead, for the sake of clarity.